Skip to main content

 Most people need to be habitually resident to get homeless help.
 This includes British and Irish citizens.

-You do not need to be habitually resident if you:
+Sometimes you do not need to be habitually resident, for example if you:

 • have refugee status or humanitarian protection